 - 1 tablespoon sesame oil

-- A bunch of bok choy see note
+- 1 bunch bok choy see note

 - Salt and pepper (or whole peppercorn) to taste